NorthStarUAS/Simulator/docs/FCS_ex1.md

   term in a PID.
 * If we know the range of our model error, we can limit the authority (range) of the total integral term to something less than full deflection and allow the [auto] pilot to overcome the max possible integral windup.

+## Cautions (!) and Things to Think About (?)

+* It is important to make sure the A matrix is invertable (but this is done offline when the controller model is build, the model matrix is static and doesn't change in flight.)
+* In the more complicated example above: what if we don't like the balance of aileron and rudder actuation.
+In a PID we have knobs to turn, but in a model-based approach there is nothing to tune so we must live with the model as it is fit to the data.
+* It is possible to extend this to include elevator and throttle and have 4 equations with 4 unknowns.
+Do we want to do that?
+Maybe?
+But more likely not.
+Even though the actual aircraft may have cross coupling between the lateral and longitudinal axes, if we build that into the controller the result could be some amount of roll and yaw when all we wanted was pitch.
+In theory with perfect data and a perfect fit, all this would be accounted for, but the reality is our data is not perfect, our fit is not perfect, and we could match high frequency correlations in the data that we don't want to convey to our flight controller.
+* Speaking of frequencies ... all of this is done in the time domain!
+But controls people love to do everything in the frequency domain.
+* Speaking of unwanted high frequency correlations and coupling, I have experimented with low pass filtering /all/ the input data to fit to the lower frequency trends.
+I don't have a solid theoretical basis for doing this, but it seems to work well.